fireblocks/btc_tx_validation/README.md

 ```

-Now we can create a BitcoinValidator class that inherits from the BaseValidator class and implement the validate_tx method:
+Now we can create a BitcoinValidator class and implement the validate_tx method:
 ```python
 class BitcoinValidator:
     def __init__(self, callback_metadata):